Enterprise Agreements

 Enterprise Agreements (sometimes called Enterprise Bargaining Agreements or Collective Bargaining Agreements) are deals made between employers and employees and their union about the terms and conditions of their employment.
 This includes things like:

 Enterprise agreements can be fine-tuned to suit the needs of a specific workplace or sector.
-They are required to offer better conditions than the relevant Award that would otherwise apply.
+They are required to offer better conditions than the relevant award that would otherwise apply.

 Agreements are reached through negotiation between an employer and employees and their union.